-Polywater lubricants are compatible with both prelubricated cables and conduits.
-Addition of a pulling lubricant will often optimize the performance of these materials, especially in a difficult raceway configuration or particularly long run.
+Polywater lubricants are compatible with both prelubricated cable and prelubricated conduit.
+Addition of a pulling lubricant often optimizes the performance of these materials, especially in a difficult raceway configuration or particularly long run.

 Can I run megger testing on my cable after installation?